charlesjolley/spade/README.md

 Spade makes it easy to share and run JavaScript in both the browser and on the command line.

+# Setup

+The following commands will get you started on spade with an initial set of
+packages:

+    git clone git://github.com/charlesjolley/spade.git
+    cd spade
+    git submodule update --init
+    bundle install

+You should now be able to run the demos in the examples folder.
+Be sure to check out any README files in the example folders for instructions there.

-# Quick Start
+# Quick Start Guide

 ## From the Command Line

-Let's write a simple 'hello-world' script.
+Let's write a simple script.
 Create a new file called 'main.js' and put in the following:

-    require('console');
     console.log('Hello World');

 Now run this from the command line:

     spade main.js

-This will run the main.js file.
-The package you loaded ('console') is a built-in package included with spade.

 Now we want to run this in the browser.
 To run in the browser, you need to make a JavaScript _package_.
 A package is simply a folder containing your JavaScript structured in a way that the module system can understand.
-All shared libraries that you load (such as 'console') are also packages.
+All shared libraries that you load are also packages.

 ## From the Browser